FouadRaheb/Watusi-for-WhatsApp/README.md

 * **Jailbreak:** You can either download it from BigBoss repo or add __[https://apt.fouadraheb.com](https://apt.fouadraheb.com)__ to your Cydia sources for the latest updated version.
 * **Sideloading (No Jailbreak):**

-    1. Download IPA file from here and follow the instructions below to sign and install the app from your computer for one week
+    1. (Option 1) Download IPA file from here and follow the instructions below to sign and install the app from your computer for one week

         | Application        | Version   | Watusi | Stalky |
         | ------------------ |:---------:|:------:|:------:|